 remaining scholarly peer-reviewed journal articles).

-Does the Trinidad and Tobago Carnival maintain its core principles of indigenous musical expressions, creative costuming and a vibrant preservation of cultural legacy?
+Does the Trinidad and Tobago Carnival maintain its core principles of indigenous musical expressions, creative costuming, and a vibrant preservation of cultural legacy?
 Or did it transit into an audacious sensual street festival?

-Trinbagonians and expats regard the annual Trinidad Carnival as expressing the country's cultural history extravagantly (Bahadoor, 2023).
+Trinbagonians and expats regard the annual Trinidad Carnival as extravagantly expressing the country's cultural history (Bahadoor, 2023).
 Others perceive the two days as hedonistic pursuits.
 The researcher uses visual and audible interpretations and personal experiences to identify the essence of the festival.
 With these two perspectives in mind, the author questions whether carnival costumes and music retained their distinctive allure or descended into an abyss of excessive sensuality.
 Furthermore, if the latter, the author presents potential solutions.

 The Trinidad and Tobago Carnival (T&T C) occurred during the early 19th century.
 A significant transition occurred from a costumed and dance satire targeting the French ruling social class, which eventually expanded to the ridicule of the European ruling class by the enslaved peoples.
 (Bahadoor, 2023).
-The celebration originated from a Christian Catholic pre-Lenten festivity to indulge in the Carne Val, meaning farewell to the flesh before fasting and abstinence from pleasure-seeking activities during Lent.
-(Henry & Plaza, 2019)
+The celebration originated from a Christian Catholic pre-Lenten festivity to indulge in the Carne Val, meaning farewell to the flesh before fasting and abstinence from pleasure-seeking activities during Lent (Henry & Plaza, 2019).

 Throughout the years, the mesmerizing phenomenon captivated creativity and drew tourists from around the globe.
-The carnival demonstrates its status and popularity as a worldwide phenomenon observed at different seasons in approximately fifty nations.
-(Bissoondath, 2022).
-In the early 19th century, enslaved Africans illustrated Trinidad royalty by adorning themselves with kings, queens, princes, and princess costumes to the earliest period of mimicking the British drunken sailors' white uniforms combined with a street sailor dance.
-(Weatherby, 2019).
+The carnival demonstrates its status and popularity as a worldwide phenomenon observed at different seasons in approximately fifty nations (Bissoondath, 2022).
+In the early 19th century, enslaved Africans illustrated Trinidad royalty by adorning themselves with kings, queens, princes, and princess costumes to the earliest period of mimicking the British drunken sailors' white uniforms combined with a street sailor dance (Weatherby, 2019).
 Moreover, from the 1970s to the late 1980s, the bandleader meticulously infused artistry and creativity into every intricate detail of costume design.
 The designers, known as masmen, skillfully portrayed historical events, showcasing their profound knowledge of history through their faithful replication of costumes.
 The designers lend authenticity to Viking and Roman ensembles when they expertly incorporate goatskin, chest plates, metal shields, and guards (Weatherby, 2019).
 The designer masmen exhibited the annual carnival through stunning costume designs, depicting world history and the vibrance within the culture of Trinidad.

 Before the 21st century, Trinbagonians ushered the carnival bacchanal philosophy; streets echoed with the lively sounds of steel drums and later brass musicians to accompany the masqueraders.
 Masqueraders define the revelers dressed in costumes while playing mas describes their action in costumes (Weatherby, 2019).
 The melodious symphony of pan instruments and the harmonious chorus of saxophones captivated both revelers and onlookers.
 The infectious rhythms beckoned everyone to join the vibrant, chipping dance movement.

 The Trinidad and Tobago Carnival transformed from elegance to exhilarating chaos.
-Weatherby (2019) emphasized, "good mas is all kinds of airy-fairy artistry, Meaningless abstract, ideas-mas; silky, flimsy, see-through, breezy, substance-less portrayals reflecting the superficial shallowness and falseness of bourgeois creators and promoted in the press as 'good mas" (p.166.).
+Weatherby (2019) emphasized, "good mas is all kinds of airy-fairy artistry, Meaningless abstract, ideas-mas; silky, flimsy, see-through, breezy, substance-less portrayals reflecting the superficial shallowness and falseness of bourgeois creators and promoted in the press as 'good mas" (p.166).

-Moreover, the costume designers draw inspiration from the opulence of Las Vegas, adorning bikini-clad women covered only through flamboyant feathers while dancing to the rhythmic beats of Calypso Soca music.
-(Henry & Plaza, 2019).
+Moreover, the costume designers draw inspiration from the opulence of Las Vegas, adorning bikini-clad women covered only through flamboyant feathers while dancing to the rhythmic beats of Calypso Soca music (Henry & Plaza, 2019).